ACLS Certification - Official Site | Powered by CPR.com

 Blood pressure = cardiac output × systemic vascular resistance

-Clinicians should monitor the patient’s airway and breathing.
-If cardiac output is so diminished that the patient’s brain is not getting perfused, the patient may have mental status issues, confusion, or be somnolent or lethargic.
-They may not be able to protect their airway.
+• Airway and Breathing: Monitor the airway closely.
+If cardiac output is so diminished that the brain is not being perfused, the patient may become lethargic, somnolent, or confused, and may lose the ability to protect their own airway.
+Deliver supplemental oxygen as necessary.

 Nursing care for cardiac tamponade - hospital bed and ecg monitor.

-Monitor the patient’s vitals and symptoms until the patient can receive a pericardiocentesis.
+Monitor the patient’s vitals and symptoms aggressively until the patient can receive definitive drainage.

 Summary